cloudflare/cloudflare-docs/content/cloudflare-one/faq/teams-authentication-faq.md

 ## Can Access work with multiple identity providers at the same time?

 Yes.
 Your team can simultaneously use multiple providers, reducing friction when working with partners or contractors.
-Get started by adding your preferred identity providers as login methods on Zero Trust.
+Get started by adding your preferred identity providers as login methods in Zero Trust.
 Then, when securing a new application behind Access, you'll be able to choose which providers you want your users to log in with to reach that application.

 ## What if the identity provider my team uses is not listed?

-You can add your preferred identity providers to Cloudflare Access even if you do not see them listed on Zero Trust, as long as these providers support SAML 2.0 or [OpenID Connect (OIDC)](/cloudflare-one/identity/idp-integration/generic-oidc/).
+You can add your preferred identity providers to Cloudflare Access even if you do not see them listed in Zero Trust, as long as these providers support SAML 2.0 or [OpenID Connect (OIDC)](/cloudflare-one/identity/idp-integration/generic-oidc/).

 ## How do end users log out of an application protected by Access?